Stefan M. Selig: Agenda

-Upon his confirmation on June 4, 2014, U.S. Secretary of Commerce Penny Pritzker said that Selig's core priorities were the 'Open for Business Agenda', the National Export Initiative and the expansion of SelectUSA to attract more investment in the U.S.

-Selig oversaw more than 2,200 trade and investment professionals, based in 110 U.S. cities and 77 countries, where he deployed a budget of over $500 million.
+Upon his confirmation on June 14, 2014, Selig oversaw more than 2,200 trade and investment professionals, based in 110 U.S. cities and 77 countries, where he deployed a budget of over $500 million.

 In 2015, he expanded SelectUSA, the first federal effort to promote the US as the world’s most attractive investment destination.

-He advocated for the Trans-Pacific Partnership and in May 2015, rejected EU concerns that the arbitration panel for investor-state dispute settlement would allow companies to bypass national courts, calling criticism that it undermined governments' right to regulate "misguided".
-Selig thought the TPP would go through in 2016.

-He led the International Trade Administration to strengthen U.S. industry competitiveness, promote trade and investment and to improve the global business environment.
+Along with advocacy for the Trans-Pacific Partnership, he led the International Trade Administration to strengthen U.S. industry competitiveness, promote trade and investment and to improve the global business environment.

 In 2015, Selig´s teams reauthorized Trade Promotion Authority for the first time in thirteen years, concluded the Information Technology Agreement, a World Trade Organization agreement which covers 200 information and communications technology products valued at $1 trillion in global trade and negotiated the Transatlantic Trade and Investment Partnership.

 He established the U.S.-India Strategic and Commercial Dialogue the U.S.-Japan Commercial Dialogue, and the U.S.-Argentina Commercial Dialogue.
 In 2014, Selig achieved outcomes with the Mexican Government through the High-Level Economic Dialogue, co-chaired by Vice President Biden.

 He was commissioner for the Congressional Executive Commission on China, directed the President’s Advisory Council on Doing Business in Africa and has been a lifetime member of the Council on Foreign Relations.

 He revamped operations and priorities for U.S. commercial diplomacy staff.

-Investigation

 In late June 2016, Selig left the Commerce Department as the Inspector General's office was completing an investigation into his business expense reimbursements for luxury hotels while traveling.
-The Inspector General's report stated that Selig never knowingly made any improper claim for reimbursement and that “it does not seem plausible that Selig would take any action to obtain questionable reimbursements."
 Selig claimed in a letter to the editor that he had "followed proper protocol" and delegated the handling of his travel expenses.

-Personal life

-Selig is married to Heidi Selig.
-Selig previously served as a member of the board of directors of Lincoln Center for the Performing Arts and Services for the UnderServed, which supports individuals and families facing challenging situations.
+The Inspector General's report summarized that Selig did not obtain questionable reimbursements."